SoundScapeRenderer/ssr/doc/manual/renderers.rst

    \alpha_\textrm{s})\right )} {(2M+1) \ \sin \left ( \frac{\alpha_0 -
    \alpha_\textrm{s}}{2} \right ) },

-whereby :math:`\alpha_0` is the polar angle of the position of the considered secondary source, :math:`\alpha_\textrm{s}` is the polar angle of the position of the virtual source, and :math:`M` is the Ambisonics order.
+whereby :math:`\alpha_0` is the azimuth angle of the position of the considered secondary source, :math:`\alpha_\textrm{s}` is the azimuth angle of the position of the virtual source, both in radians, and :math:`M` is the Ambisonics order.

 In-phase driving function
 ~~~~~~~~~~~~~~~~~~~~~~~~~